teemtee/tmt/docs/contribute.rst

 tmt documentation is written with `reStructuredText`__ and built with `Sphinx`__.
-Various features of both reST and Sphinx are used widely in tmt documentation, from inline markup to references, feel free them as well to link new or updated documentation to relevant parts, to highlight important points, or to provide helpful examples.
+Various features of both reST and Sphinx are used widely in tmt documentation, from inline markup to references.
+Feel free to use them as well to link new or updated documentation to relevant parts, to highlight important points, or to provide helpful examples.

 A couple of best practices when updating documentation: